-Components of the Project: Clearly describe the data demonstrating success of the CPRIT-funded project that justifies dissemination.
+Components of the Project: Clearly describe the data demonstrating success of the CPRITfunded project that justifies dissemination.
 Describe components of the proposed dissemination project and the dissemination approach, strategy (eg, passive and active dissemination and implementation strategies), and the products being designed or packaged.
+The dissemination approach and strategy should also consider the message, source, audience, and channel (Brownson, R.C., et al. J Pub Health Manag Pract.
+24(2):102-111, March/April 2018).
 Clearly describe the established theory and practice that support the proposed approach or strategy.
-Describe parameters of the CPRIT-funded project that may affect its dissemination and replication such as target audience for which it was designed, specialized resources that may be needed, or geographic considerations.
+Describe parameters of the CPRIT-funded project that may affect its dissemination and replication, such as target audience for which it was designed, specialized resources that may be needed, or geographic considerations.